Home > Blogs > What is selenium? introduction to selenium...Read More

 Azure Cloud Service is a traditional platform as a service example (PaaS).
 This was created to assist applications that require a high level of scalability, stability, and availability while maintaining a low cost of operation.
 These are housed on virtual machines, and Azure gives developers more control over them by allowing them to install the appropriate software and control them remotely.

-By launching a cloud service instance, Azure cloud services can be utilised to deploy multi-tier web-based applications in Azure.
+By launching a cloud service instance, Azure cloud services can be utilized to deploy multi-tier web-based applications in Azure.
 It is also possible to establish numerous roles for distributed processing, such as web roles, worker roles, and so on.
 Scalability is made easier and more flexible with Azure cloud services.

 3. What are the various cloud deployment models available?